 From Kansas City to the Colorado border, here are nine stops that are worth stretching your legs for.

 Kansas City's Country Club Plaza at night © Lawrence Sawyer / E+ / Getty Images

 Kansas City has to be one of the hippest spots on the Plains, and indeed we named it one of the top travel destinations of 2014.
 Divided between Kansas and Missouri, Kansas City has blossomed out of its cow-town and industrial past, with artists flocking to set up galleries in abandoned warehouses in the Crossroads District and bucket-list-worthy barbecue being slow-cooked at more than 100 restaurants.

 First stroll the Country Club Plaza, a posh shopping district built in the 1920s, whose founder modelled the area’s architecture on Seville, Spain – including a half-size replica of the Giralda Tower, the tallest building in the Plaza.
 Statues, murals, mosaics and fountains line the streets, and a quick, 15-minute walk will lead you to even more beauty at the Nelson-Atkins Museum of Art.

 Locals will never be able to agree on KC’s best barbecue joint, but the most iconic is Joe's Kansas City Bar-B-Que.
-The original location is still housed in a building shared with a gas station, where President Obama has been known to stop for lunch.
+The original location is still housed in a building shared with a gas station, where former president Barack Obama has been known to stop for lunch.